Health Insurance:

 If you have a self-funded plan, certain state laws may not apply.
 For information on how to determine if your plan is self-funded, see our blog post.

-For more information, see our Quick Guide to Fertility Preservation and our Cancer Finances Module on Family Building.
+For more information, see our Quick Guide to Fertility Preservation.

 ALABAMA